OSU Ecampus Faculty News

 We appreciate your taking the time to give us your thoughts.

 Note: The Survey has closed.
 Results will be posted in the next issue of the eFaculty News.

 Department and Student Services

-For the past year, Ecampus has been working on developing interactive advising guides for the various degree programs, with the goal of providing a way for advisers and students to work together on course selection and degree planning.
+For the past year, Ecampus has been working on developing interactive advising guides for the various degree programs, with the goal of providing a way for advisors and students to work together on course selection and degree planning.
 So far, the General Agriculture, Environmental Sciences, and the Natural Resources degree programs have new advising guides on their Ecampus website pages.
-Advisers for the programs have tailored the guides to best meet the needs of their students and are excited to work with the new tools.
+Advisors for the programs have tailored the guides to best meet the needs of their students and are excited to work with the new tools.
 Plans for the future include making the advising guides even more interactive so that students can plan their course schedules with ease and intentionality.